skip to Main Content

 Duplicate Certificates

-A fee will be charged by ADAS in the event that a candidate requires a copy (either duplicate or replacement) of their VET certificate/Statement of Attainment.
-This fee is to cover the costs of reproducing the document and associated handling and administration.
+A fee will be charged by ADAS if a candidate requires a duplicate copy of their VET certificate or Statement of Attainment to cover administrative and handling.

 To arrange for the replacement of your AQF Certificate click here